 Our Recommendations

 - Please don't take a hard sided suitcase.
-Your luggage should be soft sided with a capacity of 60-80 litres.
-We recommend taking a backpack or similar.
+Your luggage should be soft sided.

 - Backpacks cannot be worn whilst riding.
 We recommend a small bumbag or a coat with pockets so that you can carry small items with you during the day (passport, camera, sunscreen, lipbalm etc)